Plebware/Plebware.github.io/author/journalistic/_posts/2026-08-12-when-poverty-meets-the-system.md

 The people involved have been deliberately anonymized.

-The article does not establish that any individual, police officer, welfare official, Community Policing Forum member, or other organisation acted unlawfully.
+The article does not establish that any individual, police officer, welfare official, Community Policing Forum member, or other organization acted unlawfully.

 The circumstances described are based on the family's account, and some facts remain unverified.